eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 without internet connectivity for either or both devices (offline).

-This Topic lists the high-level requirements related to the interaction between two Wallet Units in proximity offline mode and in proximity online mode.
+This Topic lists the high-level requirements related to the interaction between two Wallet Units.
+This topic will be further discussed with Member States.

 *HLRs*